datopian/datahub/docs/tutorial-views.markdown

 graph.redraw();
 {% endhighlight %}

+For the axis date formatting to work, it is crucial that the date type is set for that field as shown in the code concerning the dataset above.
 The result is the following graph:

 <div id="mygraph" style="margin-bottom: 30px;">&nbsp;</div>

 <script type="text/javascript">
+dataset.fields.models[1].attributes.type = 'date';
 var $el = $('#mygraph');
 var graph = new recline.View.Graph({
   model: dataset,
   state: {
     graphType: "lines-and-points",
-    group: "x",
+    group: "date",
     series: ["y", "z"]
   }
 });